scionproto/scion/doc/BeaconExtensions.md

 }
 ```

+## Security and Reliability

+The responsibility for providing all of this metadata lies with the individual
+ASes.
+There is no mechanism to enforce that this information
+is complete or accurate.
+Thus no correctness guarantees can be given
+for the static information.
+This must be considered when trying to use static information for security purposes,
+such as avoiding links that go over the open internet or not routing through certain
+geographical areas.

+We can however provide guarantees when it comes to integrity and accountability,
+thanks to the fact that path segments are signed.
+This has 2 implications:

+- No other AS can tamper with the information included by a certain AS.
+- The source of information is visible and non-repudiable.
+Thus, if an AS was
+  detected to be including false information, it can be held accountable by e.g.
+  being added to a black list.

+## Application Programming Interface

+Asdf.

+## User Interface

-## Command Line Interface
+### Command Line Interface

-In order to make use of the information this extension provides, we will provide a command line interface (CLI) to extract data from the extension.
+In order to make use of the information this extension provides, we will
+create a command line interface (CLI) to extract data from the extension.
 This CLI will be implemented as an extension of the current showpaths tool.
-To display information about the static properties, showpaths can be called with the flag `-staticinfo` and the following values will be displayed:
+To display information about the static properties, showpaths can be
+called with the flag `-staticinfo` and the following values will be displayed:

 Name               | Description |
 -------------------|-------------|